cylc/cylc-flow/doc/src/appendices/site-user-config-ref.rst

 - *type*: string (must be one of the following options)
 - *options*:

+  none
+     Permit no public suite access. identity
-  - *identity* - only suite and owner names revealed
+     Only suite and owner names revealed. description
-  - *description* - identity plus suite title and description
+     Identity plus suite title and description. state-totals
-  - *state-totals* - identity, description, and task state totals
+     Identity, description, and task state totals. read
-  - *full-read* - full read-only access for monitor and GUI
+     Full read-only access for monitor and GUI. shutdown
+     *Not yet implemented*
-  - *shutdown* - full read access plus shutdown, but no other control.
+     Full read access plus shutdown, but no other control. control
+     Permit full control (not recommended).

 - *default*: state-totals